Clare Martin (ice hockey)

 George Clarence Martin (February 25, 1922 – September 23, 1980) was a Canadian ice hockey defenceman who played in the National Hockey League for four teams between 1942 and 1952.
 He won the Stanley Cup with the Red Wings in 1950.
 He was born in Waterloo, Ontario.

 Playing career

 Martin's career began with the Boston Bruins in 1941–42 NHL season.
 After that season he enlisted in the Canadian military for World War II.
 He made it back to the NHL with the Bruins in 1947.
-He got his first taste on playoff experience that season.
+He got his first taste of playoff experience that season.
 He played one more season with the Bruins in 1948.
 In 1949 he played for the Hershey Bears of the AHL.